gylee1103/SaliencyELD/README.md

     0. Boost : Tested on Boost 1.46

 2. **Installation**
     0. Get our pretrained model and VGG16 model.
-NOTE: Some paths for caffe models and prototxts are hard-coded in **main.cpp**.
+Some paths for caffe models and prototxts are hard-coded in **main.cpp**.
 Check them if you download models in the other folder.
+       NOTE: If you cannot download our ELD model from dropbox, please download it from [this Baidu link](http://pan.baidu.com/s/1jI94TAu).

         ```shell
         cd $(PROJECT_ROOT)/models/